IETF-TEAS-WG/network-slice-topology/draft-liu-teas-transport-network-slice-yang.md

    negotiations between the customer and the provider.
 The process and the data models for the provider to expose abstract topologies are outside the scope of this document.

-   The provider communicates the operational state of the topology, reflecting the allocated resources that result from negotiations between the customer and the provider.
-Subsequently, customers can process the requested topology and seamlessly integrate it into their own network topology.
+   The provider communicates the operational state of the customer intent topology, reflecting the allocated resources that result from negotiations between the customer and the provider.
+Subsequently, customers can process the requested customer intent topology and seamlessly integrate it into their own network topology.
 Importantly, this relationship between the customer and provider can be recursive.
 For instance, a customer who requests network slices can also serve as a provider, offering network slice services to its own customers further up the hierarchy.

    As an example, Appendix B. shows the JSON encoded data instances of the customer topology intent for Network Slice Blue.